Ave-Wat/WordCloud/README.md

 The WordCloudMaker then makes an html word cloud.

 Start by running the WordCounter file.
+First complile all: "javac \*.java".
+Then run "java WordCounter textFileName numberOfWordsToInclude outFileName".
+The repl.it run button is configured to use "java WordCounter WutheringHeights(testfile).txt 50 WutheringHeightsWordCloud.html".
+If you're using the run button in the repl.it link below, you still must manually compile before running.

 [![Run on Repl.it](https://repl.it/badge/github/Ave-Wat/WordCloud)](https://repl.it/github/Ave-Wat/WordCloud)